Signs of Choking AC Problem

+It’s very common for your air conditioner air flow to feel weak.
+This can be the very first sign of AC choking issues.
 It’s amazing how much junk can collect around the base of an outdoor air conditioning unit.
 Grass clippings, leaves, flowers – you name it – all seem to be magnetically attracted to the bottom six inches of the air conditioning units.
 This happens because it is where the air intakes are and they suck-up the debris… choking-off the airflow.
-Your Stramowski technician can clean out the unit of dust and dirt on the inside during your yearly tune-up, but it’s really important for the home owner to keep this other riff-raff away from your unit.
+Your Stramowski technician can clean out the unit of dust and dirt on the inside during your yearly tune-up, but it's really important for the home owner to keep this other riff-raff away from your unit.

 Is a clear airflow really that important?

-How do I fix this recurring problem?
+How do I fix AC Choking Problems?